 Conclusion

-The implementation of the UNS in NOA described here is not as disruptive as the UNS was originally intended, but offers an implementation adapted for the process industry.
+The implementation of the UNS in NOA described here is less disruptive than originally intended.
+However, it offers a version tailored for the process industry.
 Together, NOA and UNS offer a powerful solution for improving data integration and utilization in the process industry.
 The UNS is a concrete implementation of the required standard (NAMUR Open Architecture) in a modern way.
 NOA provides the basis for this implementation by offering open standards, secure data transfer and information models.
-This combination leads to improved data availability and interoperability, enabling the process industry to successfully master the challenges of digital transformation.
+This combination improves data availability and interoperability.
+As a result, the process industry is better equipped to master the challenges of digital transformation.